 It’s important to regularly check your credit file and report any mistakes to your lender or credit reference agency.
 Keep an eye out for any incorrect or missing information or data you don’t recognise.

-You can check your credit report for free with our partner, CredAbility.
+You can check your credit report for free with our member-only platform, CredAbility.
 It doesn’t matter how many times you check it.
-It only counts as a soft search which won’t affect your credit score or leave a footprint on your credit file.
+It only counts as a soft search, which won’t affect your credit score or leave a footprint on your credit file.

 Make sure that any incorrect information (e.g. your name and address) is updated by your lender.
 Mismatched data can impact your ability to get credit in the future.
 Lenders typically use your credit report to make sure the information in your credit application is accurate.